-Ambitious people tell themselves the self-serving lies that most of us only tell others, and they dare to tell others the mad self-glorifying lies that most of us keep locked in our own breast.
+Ambitious people tell themselves the self-serving lies that most of us only tell others.
+And they dare to tell others the mad self-glorifying lies that most of us keep locked in our own breast.

 ‘A man’s self,’ says William James, ‘is the sum total of all that he can call his.’
 It takes in all that pertains to us, from our body and clothes to our husband or wife, our sons and daughters, clan, car, club and address, firm, homeland, faction or church.
-The self that my vanity fancies I fill up juts out much farther than the self that others can see.
+The self that my vanity fancies I fill up juts out much further than the self that others can see.
 So without perceiving it they are constantly bumping and bruising my imaginary being.
-We use words to fix the outline of our shape, and they have the elasticity to stretch it farther than we reach.
+We use words to fix the outline of our shape, and they stretch it farther than we reach.

 I reckon myself richer for each of my belongings.
 And I reckon my belongings so rich because they are mine.
 Custody is nine tenths of how we rate a commodity.
 Our beaming self-satisfaction gilds all the dross that we manage to scoop up.

 It is so necessary for me to think highly of my own gifts, that it’s lucky that I find it so easy.
-We are cursed to be all the time comparing our own merits with those close to us.
-But we have the good fortune to come out first in all our encounters.

 We so hunger to think well of ourselves, that we would starve if such stingy rations failed to fill us.
 We thirst for praise, yet such quick sips of it slake us.
 There’s no need to make your truckling too subtle, since most people’s appetite for it is so gross.
 Vanity is a most efficient organism.
 It can draw nutriment from the driest crumbs, and yet digest the most noxious toxins.